15 Questions Most Sponsors Ask, Answered

 Like all relationship building, we suggest starting with the basics; perhaps start by sharing a few key things about yourself.
 The younger the child, the simpler it can be.

 We encourage you to include a photo of yourself, your family and maybe even a pet.
-Even better, use the Compassion UK App to take a selfie with your sponsored child’s photo and tell them that you consider them as part of the family!
+The quickest and easiest way to write it by using the Compassion UK App.

 Don’t forget to ask them about themselves.
 You could try the following: